alephmembeth/alephmembeth/readme.md

 My name’s Max.
 I’m a research associate at the University of Oldenburg’s Department of Philosophy, working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy” (or “x-phi” for short).
 If you want to know more about me or my research, why not take a look at my [website](https://alephmembeth.github.io/)?

-My avatar has been drawn by [Spiceestew](https://spiceestew.carrd.co/) in the art style of [Disco Elysium](https://discoelysium.com/).
+By the way, my avatar has been drawn by [Spiceestew](https://spiceestew.carrd.co/) in the art style of [Disco Elysium](https://discoelysium.com/).

 ## Areas and Tools